 Ask Sara: Why do Lumity’s supplements come in a softgel and not a hard capsule?

-Have you wondered why Lumity’s flagship day and night capsules come in softgels rather than hard capsules?
-We turned to creator Dr Sara Palmer Hussey, PhD, for the answer.
+Have you wondered why Lumity’s flagship Morning and Night capsules come in softgels rather than hard capsules?
+We turned to their creator Sara Palmer Hussey, PhD, for the answer.

 You might be used to taking hard capsules and be a little confused by Lumity’s softgels.
 Why have we made them that way?